Tungnath Temple Chopta Uttarakhand

 - Take rest breaks: Resting frequently during the trek can help visitors to acclimatize to high altitude.
 Visitors should take breaks at regular intervals, especially during the first few days of the trek.

 - Monitor symptoms: Visitors should monitor their symptoms for signs of altitude sickness, such as headache, nausea, dizziness, and shortness of breath.
-If they experience any symptoms, they should rest and seek medical attention if necessary.
+If they experience any symptoms, they should rest.
+Seeking medical attention is advisable if necessary.

 - Dress appropriately: Visitors should dress in layers and carry warm clothing, as the weather in the Himalayan region can be unpredictable.
 They should also wear sunscreen and sunglasses to protect against the sun’s UV rays.